 (4) The Council shall have regard to any submissions duly forwarded pursuant to this section, and may change the method of proposed conservation and the draft order accordingly, but is not required to publish either the changed intentions or the final draft of the order unless section 41 so requires.

-[Section 40 amended by No. 14 of 1996 s.
+[Section 40 amended: No. 14 of 1996 s.
 4.]

 41. Council to advise Minister as to matters for order under s.
 38